pimentel/sherlock-notes/README.md

 (replacing the `User`).

-Make sure to be connected to the 'Secure' network or be connected to the VPN.
+Make sure to be connected to the 'Secure' network or the VPN.
-Once you are on the secure network, get a `Kerberos` token which should last a few hours (unless you restart your machine).
+Get a `Kerberos` token which should last a few hours (unless you restart your machine).

 Now you can finally login with `ssh sherlock`.

+Note: if you want to log into the same machine because of temporary files (tmux) replace the HostName with a specific node (`sherlock-ln01.stanford.edu`).

 ## installing software